acorello/Contacts.app/README.md

   all code that represents that entity lives within that entity folder (incl. http handlers, html templates, etc.)

+- template rendering API…

+  - template files are embedded `embed.FS` in the application and collected in dedicated package
+  - each package of templates exposes one `Write_TemplateName_(io.Writer, TemplateParams)` functions per templates.
+The function accepts a struct consisting of all the parameters required or supported by the template.
+  - a `templates` package sits at the root of the project and contains the common HTML layout code

 - make as much of the code URL agnostic as possible

   a REST-ful principle is that clients should be agnostic of the URL structure.
 Strictly speaking, the http-handler also doesn't need to know the URL path and I decided to try pushing this further and see what code end up writing and what architectural properties I would get if I made as much of the components of the app URL agnostic.